List of Chicago Fire characters: Christopher Herrmann

-Lieutenant Christopher Herrmann (season 1 – present) is one of the senior firefighters of Truck 81.
+Christopher Herrmann (season 1 – present) is one of the senior firefighters of Truck 81.
 He is the third most-experienced firefighter at 51 (after Mouch and Boden), having served for nearly two decades.
-He passed the Lieutenant's promotion examination during season 2 episode "Virgin Skin" and was wait-listed until the Season 7 episode "This Isn't Charity" where he was finally promoted.
-He is generally considered Casey's de facto right-hand man on the job by the rest of the truck company, as shown by the fact that he was made Acting Lieutenant whenever Casey is off-duty or unavailable and also oversees Candidates assigned to Truck 81.
-Casey once described him as "the heart and soul" of Firehouse 51.
+He passed the lieutenant's promotion examination during season 2 episode "Virgin Skin" and was wait-listed until the Season 7 episode "This Isn't Charity" when he was finally promoted.
+He is generally considered Casey's de facto right-hand man on the job by the rest of the truck company, as shown by the fact that he was made acting lieutenant whenever Casey is off-duty or unavailable and also oversees candidates assigned to Truck 81.
+Casey once described him as "the heart and soul" and "the beating heart" of Firehouse 51.

 Outside his job, Herrmann was a self-described "day trader".
 There is a running gag in the show about how Herrmann would come up with ideas to solve his various problems and they would often backfire or go completely wrong.
 His sharp instincts on the job are in stark contrast to those when he is not at the firehouse, which include taking on several "get rich quick" schemes that have left him financially precarious.
 However, he seemed to have finally made a good investment by opening Molly's Bar, along with Dawson and Otis, after putting out a fire at the location and buying it out.
 Molly's was nearly another of his failed investments as paperwork mishaps, building code issues and competition from a large sports bar located across the street threatens closure.
 In season 1, one of his investments goes bad and he loses his home to foreclosure, forcing him and his family to move in with the in-laws for several months.
 In season 4, he attempts to run a rude and condescending couple out of town, after they sued Molly's for "breaching" the city's noise limits, by hosting karaoke night at Molly's and belting out the chorus of "Don't You (Forget About Me)" over the microphone.
-He also developed a near father-daughter relationship with Chili in season 3 as he immensely helps her design her dad's business idea, helping to fund and create it.
+He also developed a near father-daughter relationship with Chili in season 3 as he immensely assists her design her dad's business idea, helping to fund and create it.
 The relationship greatly fades away by Season 4 as she breaks away from him and the rest of 51 after her sister's death and spirals into alcoholism.
 In season 5 he and Otis bring a discarded table tennis table back to the firehouse and end up smashing out a glass panel after the former challenges the rest of Truck 81 to a "show down".